top of page

 • Liaising with external agencies.

 The child’s key worker, SENDCo and parents will then work together to plan appropriate strategies following a graduated approach, and in accordance with the advice in Gloucestershire’s guidance booklet for professionals working with children and young people 0-25 with additional needs including SEND.
-Children’s plans and my plan plus will be taken into account in the planning of activities to ensure inclusion for all.
+Children’s My plans and My Plan+ will be taken into account in the planning of activities to ensure inclusion for all.

 All the staff at Hempsted Playgroup will have the opportunity to advance and update their knowledge, attending relevant training where necessary.
 All staff are responsible for the learning and development of all children at the playgroup, including those with special needs.